steelywing/note/blog/WireShark dumpcap.md

 # WireShark long-term traffic capture

 - WireShark is slow when capture large amount of traffic
-- WireShark has `dumpcap` command to capture traffic in CLI, that is faster
+- WireShark include `dumpcap` command to capture traffic in CLI, that is faster

 <!--truncate-->